cockroachdb/docs/v2.0/configure-replication-zones.md

 toc: false
 ---

 In CockroachDB, you use **replication zones** to control the number and location of replicas for specific sets of data, both when replicas are first added and when they are rebalanced to maintain cluster equilibrium.
 Initially, there is are a few special pre-configured replication zones for internal system data along with a default replication zone that applies to the rest of the cluster.
-You can adjust these pre-configured zones as well as add zones for individual databases and tables as needed.
+You can adjust these pre-configured zones as well as add zones for individual databases, tables, and rows ([enterprise-only](enterprise-licensing.html)) as needed.
 For example, you might use the default zone to replicate most data in a cluster normally within a single datacenter, while creating a specific zone to more highly replicate a certain database or table across multiple datacenters and geographies.

 This page explains how replication zones work and how to use the `cockroach zone` [command](cockroach-commands.html) to configure them.